How to Create the Ideal Student LinkedIn Profile

 What is Dual Enrollment and How Does it Work?

-Want to get a head start on your college education?
 Dual enrollment is a program that allows high school students to take college-level courses and earn credits toward both their high school diploma and a postsecondary degree at the same time.
-It doesn’t matter if you go to private school…
+It doesn’t matter if you go to private school or public school – dual enrollment is available to almost all U.S. high school students.
+If you want to graduate college as soon as possible, save money on tuition, and better prepare yourself for university curriculum, dual enrollment could be for you.

 Read More